Shio0409/Edison/README.md

-app that connect creater to inventer
+app that connect creator to inventor